Silin159/DynaVieW/README.md

 Our proposed <b>Dyna</b>mic-<b>Vi</b>sion-ori<b>e</b>nted <b>W</b>orld model (<b>DynaVieW</b>) is pre-trained on interleaved state-transition sequences across broad domains.

 Specifically, DynaVieW learns to simulate <b>visual state sequences</b> that are sourced from <b>keyframes</b> of diverse real-world videos, covering various human daily activities, robotic manipulations, art works and auto-driving recordings, etc. Meanwhile, DynaVieW learns to predict <b>transitions</b> between visual states, which are texts framed in a <b>hierarchical JSON schema</b>, to comprehensively capture both high-level progression of activities and low-level changes of visual details in a structured manner.

+## DynaVieW State-Transition Data Construction

+Please refer to `data/README.md` for the construction of DynaVieW's pre-training data.

+## DynaVieW Modeling and Pre-training

+Please refer to `modeling/README.md` for the pre-training of DynaVieW on visual state simulation and transition prediction.